 Bruno Fernandes to Manchester United: Where will he fit in?

-Manchester United are close to completing a £68m deal to sign Bruno Fernandes from Sporting Lisbon, but where will he fit into the team?
+Manchester United have completed the signing of Bruno Fernandes from Sporting Lisbon, but where will he fit into the team?

 Man City vs Man Utd